Table of Contents

 Full Product Sync Mappings

-Full Product Sync mappings vary depending on the storefront your are posting items to.
-Please see the available storefront-specific integration guides for more information.
+Full Product Sync mappings vary depending on the storefront you are posting items to.

 Price and Quantity Sync Mappings

-In most cases, these are the only mapped fields that are required:
+Once you have added the category, in most cases these are the only mapped fields that are required:

 - CATEGORY: FarApp uses the CATEGORY mapping for a category to determine whether a particular item should be listed using that category.
 There are two typical ways to set up this mapping.
 First, we can check whether a certain field is populated; all items that have a value in that field will be categorized Price/Qty Sync items, in this case.
 Place a value in the NetSuite Field ID box (and leave Value blank) to use this approach.
 Usually customers reuse their Flag Field from above for this.
 Alternatively, we can check whether your chosen field has a certain value for items, and only items having that value will be categorized as Price/Qty.
 Populate the NetSuite Field ID and Value boxes to use this approach.
 See FAQs below for situations where you should do this.